 PRA Group is a trading name of PRA Group (UK) Limited which is a wholly-owned subsidiary of PRA Group Europe Holding SARL.

 PRA Group (UK) Limited is regulated by the Financial Conduct Authority with the registration number 718645.
-The business is registered in Kilmarnock, Ayrshire under the name Vikki Wilkons and its principle place of business is listed as being in Bromley, Kent.
+The business is registered in Kilmarnock, Ayrshire under the name Vikki Wilkons and its principle place of business is listed as being in Bromley, south London.

 HMRC do not use PRA Group to collect debt as of 2020.
 If you owe money to HMRC you should not be being contacted by PRA Group.